- Join us

 Electronic structure theory has provided research scientists both in academia and industry with an unprecedented ability to make first principles predictions of a wide range of physical and chemical properties of a diverse range of systems limited solely by the available computational power.
 Genuine academic research, therefore, now lies beyond the standard application of density functional methods.
 Our research is to develop new methods with greater accuracy and on novel applications of these methods in physics, biology, chemistry and materials science.

 The group's focus is on understanding the behaviour of solids and liquids using quantum mechanics without fitting to experimental data, so-called "first-principles" methods.
-We develop a number of electronic structure codes: CASINO, CASTEP, ONETEP, OptaDOS, and SIESTA.
+We have been involved in developing a number of electronic structure codes: CASINO, CASTEP, ONETEP, OptaDOS, and SIESTA.

 Collective quantum phenomena are the defining feature of condensed matter.
 Our researches in this area are bound together by using common tools - especially field theoretic methods - to address different physical problems.
 These include the development of ordered quantum states, for example quantum Hall systems, superconductivity and magnetism in strongly correlated metals, Bose-Einstein condensation of dilute gases and of excitons in semiconductors, and quantum critical phenomena in general.
 Much of our work is motivated by experiment and often in direct collaboration with experimental groups.